thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-actions.md

         image: /images/user-guide/ui/widgets/actions/guide/custom-action-with-html-template-16-pe.png
         title: 'After clicking the action button, the device editing window will open.
 Make the necessary changes and click "Save".'

+open-url-1:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-1-pe.png
+        title: 'As an example for this manual, select the "Widget header button" action source.
+Input a name for the action and select an icon that will represent a button.
+With this icon, action will be performed.
+Select an "Open URL" action type from the "Action" drop-down menu.
+After selecting an action type, "URL" menu appears.
+Insert the URL link to the page you want to navigate to when the action button is clicked.
+Optionally, enable the option to open the URL page in a new browser tab.
+Finally, click the "Add" button;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-2-pe.png
+        title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
+Click "Save";'
+    2:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-3-pe.png
+        title: 'Click "Apply" to save the widget settings;'
+    3:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-4-pe.png
+        title: 'Save the dashboard by clicking "Save" in the upper right corner of the dashboard page;'

+open-url-2:
+    0:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-5-pe.png
+        title: 'After saving the changes, you can see an icon in the upper right part of the widget.
+Click this icon;'
+    1:
+        image: /images/user-guide/ui/widgets/actions/guide/open-url-6-pe.png
+        title: 'You will be transferred to the URL specified in the action.
+In our case, it&#39;s the "Working with ThingsBoard widgets" documentation page.'

 action-cell-button-1:
     0:
         image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-1-pe.png
-        title: 'As an example for this manual, select "Widget header button" action source.
+        title: 'Select "Widget header button" action source.
 Input a name for the action and select an icon that will represent a button.
 With this icon, action will be performed.
 Select a "Navigate to new dashboard state" action type from the "Action" drop-down menu.
 After choosing an action type, the drop-down menu "Target dashboard state" appears.
 Select a previously created state you&#39;d like to be transitioned to.
 When the desired state has been selected, click the "Add" button;'
     1:
         image: /images/user-guide/ui/widgets/actions/guide/action-cell-button-2-pe.png
         title: 'Now in the "Actions" window, you can see the configured action, so you can double-check the action source, icon, and action type.
 Click "Save";'